treiher/valens/README.md

 VALENS_CONFIG=$PWD/config.py valens run --public
 ```

-### Public Network
+#### Public Network

 The development server is not intended for production use.
-Please consider the [deployment options](https://flask.palletsprojects.com/en/2.3.x/deploying/) for providing the app in a public network.
+Please consider the [deployment options](https://flask.palletsprojects.com/en/stable/deploying/) for providing the app in a public network.
+One option is using NGINX and uWSGI.

-#### Example Configuration: NGINX and uWSGI

-The following configuration binds the app to `/valens`.

 `/etc/uwsgi/valens.ini`